 Burning man festival

 In the middle of the Black Rock Desert every year a surreal city arises, the third largest city in Nevada complete with 50,000 inhabitants.
-This is most well-known festival in the world; Burning Man.
-This weeklong event originated in the summer of 1986, when three friends on a San Francisco beach burned a doll.
+It is the most well-known festival in the world; Burning Man.
+This week long event originated in the summer of 1986, when three friends on a San Francisco beach burned a doll.
 This created an annually recurring ritual that attracted more and more people.
 The beach became too small and the festival had to move to the desert.

 More than twenty years after the festival started, this annual meeting has become the most bizarre event in the world.
 Visitors find themselves in one big spectacle of music, art, free love and self-expression for 24/7.
 Creative festival goers from all over the world are building the city together, sharing their food, water and everything needed to survive seven days of Burning Man.
 It is the ultimate place for people to be themselves.
 The festival owes its name to the absolute highlight; the burning of a meter-high doll.
 The Burning Man.